Sushi bake is a baked sushi casserole and a deconstructed sushi roll. You get all the sushi taste without the complicated process of rolling them!

 For our family, it’s like 2 meals.
 Eat it now and then it’s lunch for tomorrow.

-I’ve been lucky to enjoy sushi bake during the holidays, when a family friend took over the duty of making sushi bake!
+I’ve been lucky to enjoy sushi bake during the holidays, when a family friend took over the duty of making this baked sushi casserole!
 Thank you, Rani!

-And it has become a comfort food for me through the years.
-Since I haven’t made it in over 10 years, it was quite special when I made this baked sushi for this recipe post.
+Meanwhile, it has become a comfort food for me through the years.
+Since I haven’t made it in over 10 years, it was quite special when I made this sushi bake for this recipe post.

 Sushi Bake Origin

 This sushi bake recipe is near and dear to my heart.
-Years ago, I was at a friend’s house and tried sushi bake for the first time and LOVED it!
+Years ago, I was at a friend’s house and tried it for the first time and LOVED it!

 Thankfully, it still shows in the Internet archive site, the Wayback Machine.
-So finding the original recipe with the photos brought everything full circle for me and prompted me to post it on this blog.
+As a result, finding the original recipe with the photos brought everything full circle for me and prompted me to post it on this blog.

 Sushi Bake Ingredients